Zuikyo/iOS-System-Symbols/README.md

 You may find out that you can't always symbolicate those system code.
 There're several problems:

 * If you want to symbolicate system frameworks in your crash report, you need the corresponding system symbols, matching the OS Version and CPU architecture.
-* Those system symbols can only be gained from physical iOS devices.
+* Most system symbols can only be gained from physical iOS devices.
 Apple never  offer a website to download these symbols.
+* You can download old versions of Xcode and pull out the SDK image you need.
+Usually the symbols are part of the latest Xcode release, but Apple doesn't always provide Xcode updates when an iOS version only contains bug-fixes but no API changes.
+And since Apple replace system framework with `tbd` files after Xcode7, this trick doesn't work any more.
+Read this for more details: [Xcode software image for user iOS in order to symbolicate iOS calls](http://stackoverflow.com/questions/14941773/xcode-software-image-for-user-ios-in-order-to-symbolicate-ios-calls), [Missing iOS symbols at “~/Library/Developer/Xcode/iOS DeviceSupport”](http://stackoverflow.com/a/28408052/6380485).

 When you first connect a new iOS device to Xcode, Xcode will show a loading message: `Processing symbol files`.
 It's copying system symbol files from device to your Mac's path: `~/Library/Developer/Xcode/iOS DeviceSupport`.